johnnytam100/NbX/README.md

     * Do consider top ranks as more probable native-like Nb-Ag complex structures compared to the lower ranks.

-    * Avoid using a single classification threshold of the absolute value of the probablity as non-native-like (0) or native-like (1) among unrelated Nb-Ag pairs.
+    * Avoid using a single classification threshold of the absolute value of the probablity to distinguish non-native-like (0) or native-like (1) among unrelated Nb-Ag pairs.

     * Avoid comparing the absolute values of the probablity among unrelated Nb-Ag pairs.